 Niji

 Niji is an extensible theming framework that brings uniform, responsive and comfortable theming to the tinkerer's desktop.
-It currently comes with builtin support for gtk apps, sway, hyprland, kitty, and others, but it also allows you to easily add custom modules for anything you desire.
+It currently comes with builtin support for GTK apps, sway, hyprland, kitty, and others, but it also allows you to easily add custom modules for anything you desire.

 Refer to Getting Started for a quick guide on how to set niji up, or take a look at Configuration and Built-in Modules for a more in-depth reference of niji's capabilities.